CarterStefan/wrottesley_golf_club/README.md

 - Easily navigate to the Blog page
 - Easily navigate to the Store page
 - Easily navigate to the Memberships page
-- Alwys be able to see the total count of the basket
+- Always be able to see the total count of the basket

 #### Registration & User Accounts
 - Register for an account